What is a Watershed?

 The federal National Oceanic and Atmospheric Administration (NOAA) maintains a station on the Potomac River (Station ID: 8634214) that predicts the tides of the Potomac River.
 United States Geological Survey (USGS), in partnership with Alexandria, maintains several USGS monitoring sites in Alexandria that track the water surface elevation over time.
 USGS National Water Information System Real-Time Stream Flow Data stations: Cameron Run (USGS Station); Four Mile Run at Route 1 (USGS Station 01652545); and Cameron Run a little west of Route 1 and I-495 (USGS Station 0165258890).

 In the City of Alexandria, we recognize eight local watersheds that drain the land and subsurface.
 These are: Holmes Run, Strawberry Run, Taylor Run, Four Mile Run, Cameron Run, Backlick Run, Hoof's Run, and the Potomac River.
 Here's a map of the City's local watersheds.
-See if you can locate your house, school or office and find your "watershed address".
+You can find the exact watershed where your home, business, school, or office is located by using the Watershed Tool, which allows you to type in any address.
 You can also use the City's online GIS Sewer Viewer to find the storm sewer line (green) to trace what water body your stormwater drains to.

 Surface Water Quality